Skip to Content Facebook Feature Image

 The Spring Festival Gala sub-venue of Yibin City in southwest China's Sichuan Province dazzled audiences on Monday evening with a series of lively performances intertwining the city's rich history, green technologies, and modern industrial advancements.

 Hosted by the China Media Group (CMG), the long-running gala this year features four sub-venues in addition to the main stage in Beijing.
-The tradition of taking the grand show to new locations each year was first introduced in 2016, shining a spotlight on more of China's varied landscapes and cultural traditions.
+Taking the grand show to new locations each year has become a new tradition, shining a spotlight on more of China's varied landscapes and cultural traditions.

 As well as Yibin, the other venues this year include Harbin, the provincial capital of Heilongjiang in northeast China known as the "ice city," Yiwu in east China's Zhejiang, which has been dubbed "the world's supermarket," and Hefei, the provincial capital of the eastern Anhui Province which has emerged as a hub for sci-tech innovation.